jh3y/tyto/README.md

 ![alt tag](https://raw.github.com/jh3y/pics/master/tyto/menu.png)

-As for a nice persistent workflow across devices, I haven't implemented accounts and it's not something I am keen on doing to be honest as I believe it takes away from __tyto__.
+As for a nice persistent workflow across devices, I'm afraid I haven't actually implemented that and accounts is not something I am keen on implementing to be honest as I believe it takes away from my original purpose for __tyto__.

 However, you can easily integrate with something like Google Drive or Dropbox using their respective desktop features to keep track of your tasks by exporting and loading your task file to a shared folder on your machine.
 This works for me going between machines.

+You can also share board content using the email function.
+However, this is just a means to export the text content into an email and doesn't provide nice formatting.
+Just saves some of the heavy lifting of copy & pasting things.

 ####Using tyto in your own environment to develop against, extend, etc.
 Alternatively, if you want to use __tyto__ in your own environment or want to start hacking away at it and extending, configuring it etc. it's very easy!